Morfly/airin/README.md

 ### Configuration options
 To configure Airin Gradle plugin use `airin` extension in the root `build.gradle.kts` file.

 - `targets` - configure migration targets.
 A `migrateToBazel` task as assigned to each migration target and triggers the migration for all its dependencies as well as the root module of the project.
-E.g. `targets += setOf("app")`.
 - `skippedProjects` - ignore these Gradle projects during the Bazel migration.
-E.g. `skippedProjects += setOf(":payments-feature")`.
 - `configurations` - specify allowed Gradle dependency configurations during the migration.
 All the rest dependencies will be ignored in Bazel.
-E.g. `configurations += setOf("implementation", "api")`
 - `register` - register a module component that targets a specific type of modules.
 - `include` - include a feature component in a module component that targets specific build features included in the module.
 Must be applied under the specific module component.
 - `onComponentConflict` - configure the behavior when Airin finds more then one module component that can migrate a module.